imoran/Flicks/README.md

 - [x] Movies are displayed using a CollectionView instead of a TableView.
 - [x] User can search for a movie.
 - [ ] All images fade in as they are loading.
-- [ ] Customize the UI.
+- [x] Customize the UI.

 The following **additional** features are implemented:

 - [x] User can choose between TableView and CollectionView
-- [x] User can also view Top Rated Movies using the TabView
+- [x] User can also view Top Rated Movies using the TabBarController
+- [x] User could view movie descriptions that are displayed on a separate ViewController

 ## Video Walkthrough